-BINT 502 Principles of Bible Study 2 (2) Detailed inductive study of a biblical book (other than Mark).
+BINT 502 Principles of Bible Study 2 (2) Detailed inductive study of a Biblical book (other than Mark).
 Attention to proper use of various English versions of the Bible, concordances, commentaries, word studies and other study aids.
 Includes outlining for sermons or lessons.
-May be taken again with a different biblical book and applied for BOTB or BNTB credit.
+May be taken again with a different Biblical book and applied for BOTB or BNTB credit.
 Prerequisites: BINT 500.

-BINT 504 Biblical Hermeneutics (3) Introduction to distinctives of various types of biblical literature, with an emphasis upon resultant considerations for interpretation and contemporary application.
+BINT 504 Biblical Hermeneutics (3) Distinctives of various types of Biblical literature, with an emphasis upon resultant considerations for interpretation and contemporary application.
 Topics: historical narrative, psalm, wisdom, parable, epistle, prophecy and apocalypse.
+Prerequisite: ACAD WRIT (or concurrent).

-BINT 506 Introduction to Biblical Languages (3) Introduction to the basic features of Hebrew and Greek and to available study aids such as lexicons, concordances, and other exegetical tools.
-Enables those with little or no prior knowledge of the biblical languages to engage in basic word studies and grammatical exercises.
+BINT 506 Introduction to Biblical Languages (3) Basic features of Hebrew and Greek and use of available study aids such as lexicons, concordances, and other exceptical tools.
+Enables those with little or no prior knowledge of the Biblical languages to engage in basic word studies and grammatical exercises.

-BINT 510 Unity of the Bible (3) A study tracing the unfolding of biblical revelation in its historical context, resulting in a broad overview of the message of the Bible.
+BINT 510 Unity of the Bible (3) A study tracing the unfolding of Biblical revelation in its historical context, resulting in a broad overview of the message of the Bible.
 Considers the role of the Intertestamental period.

-BINT 520 Biblical Criticism (3) A consideration of contemporary issues in biblical criticism in relation to the interpretation of Scripture.
+BINT 520 Biblical Criticism (3) A consideration of contemporary issues in Biblical criticism in relation to the interpretation of Scripture.
 Topics include historical criticism, form criticism, redaction criticism and insight on how the New Testament uses the Old Testament.
 Attention given to criticism and the evangelical scholar.
 Prerequisites: BNTB 541 (or concurrent) or BOTB 541 (or concurrent).

-BINT 524 Pauline Theology (3) A study of the discipline of biblical theology using the Pauline correspondence within its historical context.
+BINT 524 Pauline Theology (3) The discipline of Biblical theology using the Pauline correspondence within its historical context.
 Deals with the leading themes of Pauline theology that can be drawn from Paul's writings.